 BA Honours Sociology and Criminology

-My main areas of teaching include the criminal justice system, rehabilitation and desistance, penology and prisons and substance misuse.
-I also teach across a variety of modules including the first year modules; crime and control in a social context, and research methods.
+My main areas of teaching include the criminal justice system, rehabilitation and desistance, penology and prisons and gangs and group offending.

-My research interests include the lived experiences of punishment, prison policy and practice, probation policy and practice, and resettlement/reentry from prison.
+My research interests include the lived experiences of punishment, mass supervision, prison policy and practice, probation policy and practice, and resettlement/reentry from prison.

-Founding member of the Middlesex University Prisons Research Group (PRG): https://www.mdx.ac.uk/our-research/research-groups/prisons-research-group
+Founding member and co-conveynor of the Middlesex University Prisons Research Group (PRG): https://www.mdx.ac.uk/our-research/research-groups/prisons-research-group

 European Society of Criminology (ESC) member of the community sanctions and measures working group (CSM WG)